mx-mark/VideoTransformer-pytorch/README.md

  * Initialize from the `ViT` pre-trained model can be found [here](https://drive.google.com/file/d/1QjGpbR8K4Cf4TJaDc60liVhBvPtrc2v4/view?usp=sharing).

 ## TODO
-- [ ] add more `TimeSformer` and `ViViT` variants pre-trained weights.
+- [√] add more `TimeSformer` and `ViViT` variants pre-trained weights.
 	- A larger version and other operation types.
-- [ ] add `linear prob` and `partial fine-tune`.
+- [√] add `linear prob` and `finetune recipe`.
 	- Make available to transfer the pre-trained model to downstream task.
 - [ ] add more scalable Video Transformer benchmarks.
-	- We will also extend to multi-modality version, e.g [Perceiver](https://arxiv.org/abs/2107.14795) is coming soon.
+	- We will focus more on the data-efficient models.
-- [ ] add more diverse objective functions.
+- [ ] add more robust objective functions.
-	- Pre-train on larger dataset through the dominated self-supervised methods, e.g Contrastive Learning and [MAE](https://arxiv.org/abs/2111.06377).
+	- Pre-train the model through the dominated self-supervised methods, e.g [Mask Image Modeling](https://arxiv.org/abs/2111.06377).

 ## Setup
 ```bash